The #EndPerpetualPunishment Campaign

 Donations will be used to directly support the costs of the murals, including paint; supplies; artists’ time, labor, and other personnel costs; and wall space.
 Funding will also be used for community events to (1) include the community in the mural development and unveiling, and (2) educate and engage community members throughout the policy change process.

 Questions?
-If you want to learn more, please reach out to [email protected].
+If you want to learn more, please reach out to hello@thenext100.org.